Product Guide

 Cable Plate

-A Cable Plate is a customizable part of the case system with different port configurations that allow cables to pass in and out of the case.
+A Cable Plate is a customizable part of the Case system with different opening configurations that allow cables to pass in and out of the case.
 Each case comes with a cable plate, but you might consider buying additional alternative configurations to suit different module setups.
-You can also opt to laser cut your own plate.
-In that case, visit the Cable Plate page to download the .svg and .stl files.
+We offer blank fiberglass plates that can be drilled out and customized according to your needs.
+You can also opt to laser cut or 3D print your own plate.
+If you are interested in doing this, visit the Cable Plate page to download the .svg and .stl files.

 Gland

-A Gland is a portal in the case system, allowing cables to pass through while keeping the interior elements protected from the outside.
+A Gland is a portal in the case system.
+Each gland contains a Cable Insert with holes that allow specific cables to pass through while keeping the interior elements protected from the outside.

 5. Station